upobir/upobir.github.io/content/posts/hugo-site-generator.md

 #### Ending Note

 At first, I was quite puzzled with how things are wired in Hugo, but with usage, that has lessened.
 For purposes like where I just want to play around with making my own blog, Hugo seemed like the perfect tool.
+Also you don't have to build the html or css, you can use one of many prebuilt themes from [Hugo themes collection](https://themes.gohugo.io/).
+This blog is made using the theme [gokarna](https://github.com/526avijitgupta/gokarna), I am sure you will find something suitable for you too.

 I hope you found this article little bit of help, so that you can start using Hugo too!

 ----
 *I try to share things that I have learnt recently, and in the process, I can obviously make mistakes, so if you think you found something wrong feel free to [create a issue in the github repository for this blog](https://github.com/upobir/upobir.github.io/issues/new).*